GodotMisogi/AeroFuse.jl/docs/src/tutorials-airfoil.md

 plot!(cm_lower, ls = :dash, lw = 2, c = :orange, label = L"$C_m$ Lower")
 ````

 Great!
 We've created our first airfoil and run an aerodynamic analysis in 2 dimensions.
+Now we can move on to analyzing an aircraft configuration in the [Aircraft Aerodynamic Analysis](tutorials-aircraft.md) tutorial.

 ---